MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/disable-local-auth.md

 # [ARM Template](#tab/armtemplate)

-For more information about ARM templates, visit [Quickstart: Create and deploy ARM templates by using the Azure portal](/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal).

-In the JSON code sample shown here, substitute your own values for
+In the following JSON template example, substitute your own values for the following placeholders:

 - **[workspace name]**
 - **[workspace friendly name]**